In the piece Take Me to the River: A Journey into Digital Fiction James discusses the collaborative nature of new media for Review31

-Review for Frieze of the exhibition Pity and Terror: Picasso’s Path to Guernica at the Reina Sofia in Madrid, staged to mark the 80th anniversary of both the painting and the fascist bombing of the Basque town in 1937.
+James reviewed the exhibition Pity and Terror: Picasso’s Path to Guernica at the Reina Sofia in Madrid for Frieze magazine, staged to mark the 80th anniversary of both the painting and the fascist bombing of the Basque town in 1937.

 The exhibition ‘Kaleidoscope’ at Modern Art Oxford was part of the gallery’s 50th anniversary celebrations.
 James’ review for Frieze is here.